Electric toothbrushes intro

 Philips Sonicare HX9172/10 FlexCare

-The integrated UV sanitiser here removes up to 99% of the bacteria that builds up on your brush, ensuring any nasty germs are zapped away.
+This variant on the DiamondClean comes with a UV sanitiser that removes up to 99% of the bacteria that builds up on your brush.
+That's of highly debatable usefulness for anyone who isn't utterly paranoid about hygiene, but the brush itself is excellent.
 There are three cleaning modes and three intensity settings, a three week battery life and a dynamic cleaning action that not only works on the teeth, but on the gums and tongue too.

 Oral-B Triumph 5000